 Network design problems involve constructing edges in a transportation or supply chain network to minimize construction and daily operational costs.
-We study a data-driven version where operational costs are uncertain and estimated on historical data.
-This problem is computationally challenging, and instances with as few as 50 nodes cannot be solved to optimality by current decomposition techniques.
-We propose a stochastic variant of Benders decomposition that mitigates the high computational cost of generating each cut by sampling a subset of the data at each iteration and nonetheless generates deterministically valid cuts (as opposed to the probabilistically valid cuts frequently proposed in the stochastic optimization literature) via a dual averaging technique.
-We implement both single-cut and multi-cut variants of this Benders decomposition, as well as a k-cut variant that uses clustering of the historical scenarios.
-On instances with 100--200 nodes, our algorithm achieves 4-5% optimality gaps, compared with 13-16% for deterministic Benders schemes, and scales to instances with 700 nodes and 50 commodities within hours.
+We study a stochastic version where operational costs are uncertain due to fluctuating demand and estimated as a sample average from historical data.
+This problem is computationally challenging, and instances with as few as 100 nodes often cannot be solved to optimality using current decomposition techniques.
+We propose a stochastic variant of Benders decomposition that mitigates the high computational cost of generating each cut by sampling a subset of the data at each iteration and nonetheless generates deterministically valid cuts, rather than the probabilistically valid cuts frequently proposed in the stochastic optimization literature, via a dual averaging technique.
+We implement both single-cut and multi-cut variants of this Benders decomposition, as well as a variant that uses clustering of the historical scenarios.
+To our knowledge, this is the first single-tree implementation of Benders decomposition that facilitates sampling.
+On instances with 100-200 nodes and relatively complete recourse, our algorithm achieves 5-7% optimality gaps, compared with 16-27% for deterministic Benders schemes, and scales to instances with 700 nodes and 50 commodities within hours.
 Beyond network design, our strategy could be adapted to generic two-stage stochastic mixed-integer optimization problems where second-stage costs are estimated via a sample average.

 Article

-View A Stochastic Benders Decomposition Scheme for Large-Scale Data-Driven Network Design
+View A Stochastic Benders Decomposition Scheme for Large-Scale Stochastic Network Design